 Entering and Editing Your Data

-WAV Baseline Monitors will enter all of their monitoring data each month into SWIMS.
+WAV Baseline Monitoring volunteers enter their stream monitoring data each month into SWIMS.
 Some volunteers participating in Special Projects monitoring will not need to do this.
-Access printable directions for entering and editing data in SWIMS.

 The SWIMS database is linked to other DNR webpages.
 Monitoring data can be viewed from several different locations.
 There are also additional tools you can use to understand Wisconsin water quality.
 It is also possible to use the SWIMS database to generate printable reports and graphs for each monitoring site.

 Send an email to the Wisconsin DNR SWIMS Team at DNRSWIMS@Wisconsin.gov.